athompson36/psychosis/apps/hub-ios/README.md

 ## Setup

-1. Open `HubApp.xcodeproj` in Xcode
+1. Open `Psychosis.xcodeproj` in Xcode
 2. Select your development team
 3. Build and run